Last Updated on August 1, 2023

 When planning your trip to the Maldives for the first time, it is important to know what you want your trip to be like.
 If you are looking for a long, relaxing vacation with lots of beach time, and lots of water sports, 2 weeks is a great amount of time.
 However, if you are an avid hiker, love exploring local culture, doing city trips and love to wander the streets of a busy town, 2 weeks might be too long for you as the destination is really designed to relax.
 If you end up staying for 2 weeks, consider planning to stay at different resorts so you can get a different experience.
 You can also plan to spend a few days on the main island in Male.

-Maldives Travel Guide Summary
+Holiday in the Maldives Travel Guide Summary

 Hopefully you found this Maldives Travel Guide perfect for planning your first trip to the Maldives!
 If there is anything that we missed or that you have questions about, let us know in the comments!
 Pin this blog post for all of essential details for your first time in the Maldives!